kbss-cvut/jopa/README.md

 not be possible.
 Such feature is vital for object-oriented application, but not compatible with the open-world nature of ontologies.
 Design possibilities and their implications are currently being studied.

-Other missing/planned stuff can be found in `TODO.txt`.
+Other missing/planned stuff can be found in the TODO file.

 ## Modules